 I’ve been sued by Midland Funding LLC.
 What do I do?

-The first thing I tell people when they’ve been sued by Midland is to understand that this happens to many people, and we will get through this together.
-As Midland is one of the most litigious creditors that we come across, we also know that they will work with you.
+Midland Funding LLC is one of the most litigious creditors that we come across, so we also know that they will often work with you.
 Let’s go through the process.

 A debt collection lawsuit generally begins when the creditor files a complaint with the state civil court and lists you as the defendant.
 The complaint provides the reason why the creditor is suing you and what the creditors want to obtain in payment.
 Oftentimes this includes the money you owe plus interest, potentially late fees, the attorney fees and court costs.

-The attorney representing the creditor or the creditor themselves will often notify you of the lawsuit by serving you, which means that a copy of the complaint and court summons is delivered to you.
+The attorney representing the creditor or the creditor themselves will often notify you of the lawsuit by serving you.
+This means that a copy of the complaint and court summons is delivered to you.